 One of the most revered materials to burn was resinous agarwood, which was typically harvested in Vietnam, Indonesia, and other surrounding areas.

 Out of all the materials burned in feudal Japan, agarwood is probably the most fabled.
-It’s bitter and musky aroma is something of lore now that quality agarwood has become incredibly rare and relatively unaffordable.
+It’s bitter and musky aroma is often considered something of lore now that quality wild agarwood has become incredibly rare and relatively unaffordable.

-It comes from the ‘aquilaria’ trees, yet the ordinary wood does not bare the treasured fragrance.
-Interestingly enough, the scent comes years after the wood has been infected with a certain bacteria.
-It seems to cause a self defense mechanism within the tree, causing it to exude a dark resin in an effort to protect itself from the bacterial infection.
+Although agarwood comes from the ‘aquilaria’ tree species, it’s important to note that the ordinary wood does not normally contain the treasured resin or fragrance.
+The aromatic resin develops over a period of many years after the wood has been infected with a certain bacteria.
+The bacterial infection initiates a self-defense mechanism within the tree, causing it to exude a dark resin in an effort to protect itself.

-The material used to be in abundance, but since it takes so long for the wood to be produced in nature, the material has been over-harvested and the quality has dropped.
-There have also been many speculators who ahve invested in agarwood, hoping that it’s value may increase over the years.
+The resinous material used to be more widely available, but the material has been over-harvested due to its value, and since it takes so long for the resin to be produced in nature, the price has skyrocketed, while the quality of available material has diminished.
+This has caused speculators to invest considerable amounts of money into agarwood, hoping that it’s value may increase over the years as it becomes increasingly rare.

 The Ten Virtues of Koh